All Episodes

 It's that simple.

-Providence, Rhode Island School District plans to send out dismissal notices to every one of its 1,926 teachers, an unprecedented move that has union leaders up in arms and a letter sent to all teachers Tuesday.
+School District plans to send out dismissal notices to every one of its 1,926 teachers, an unprecedented move that has union leaders up in arms.

-Superintendent Tom Brady wrote that the Providence Screw Board on Thursday will vote on a resolution to dismiss every teacher effective in the last day of scrual.
+In a letter sent to all teachers Tuesday, Superintendent Tom Brady wrote that the Providence Scrule Board on Thursday will vote on a resolution to dismiss every teacher effective the last day of scruple.

-In an email sent to all teachers and scroll department staff, Brady said we're forced to take this precautionary action by the March 1 deadline, given the dire budget outline for the 2011-2012 scroll year, in which we are projecting a near 40 million dollar deficit for the district.
+In an email sent to all teachers and scrupled department staff, Brady said, We're forced to take this precautionary action by the March 1 deadline, given the dire budget outline for the 2011-2012 scruel year, in which we are projecting a near $40 million deficit for the district.

 Now, if you read the whole story, this is a legal maneuver the city is required to do if it intends to even lay off some teachers.

-even if it's just going to lay off one teacher, they have to send out the notice.
+Even if it doesn't lay off one teacher, they'd have to send out the notice.

 Now, there have been layoffs in the past.